Generator shuts down and displays E06; engine speed appears too high or too low before shutdown.

 How to Fix / Troubleshooting

-- Inspect governor linkage: Locate the mechanical governor arm and linkage between the engine and carburetor or injection pump.
+- Inspect governor linkage: Locate the mechanical governor arm and linkage between the engine and the carburetor or injection pump.
 Check for binding, rust, or debris.
 Lubricate pivot points lightly and ensure the return springs are intact.

 - Check throttle plate movement: Manually move the throttle lever at the carburetor/injection pump to confirm smooth travel from idle to full.
 Correct any obstructions or bent linkage.

 - Inspect speed sensor: On many Firman standby units, a magnetic pickup sensor is mounted near the flywheel or ring gear.
-Check the sensor tip gap (usually 0.5–1.0 mm) and clean off metal shavings.
-Ensure the connector is tight and wiring is not damaged.
+Check the sensor tip gap (usually 0.5–1.0 mm) and clean off any metal shavings.
+Ensure the connector is tight and the wiring is not damaged.

 Repair Difficulty